Jaba Kankava: International career

 On 8 September 2004, Kankava made his debut for Georgia against Albania in the 2006 FIFA World Cup qualification.
 Later on, he managed score a goal against Croatia in UEFA Euro 2012 qualifying, and against Germany in UEFA Euro 2016 qualifying.
+From August 2012 up to October 2021, he was the captain, leading the team in 62 matches.

-On January 27 2022, Kankava announced his retirement from international football after appearing in 100 matches, captaining Georgia 62 times.
+On 27 January 2022, Kankava announced his retirement from international football after appearing in 100 matches, captaining Georgia 62 times, however he came out of retirement to feature in Georgia's qualifiers for Euro 2024.

+Kavkava received a call-up to the team for the European championship on 22 May 2024.
+Two days later, he announced that he would refrain himself from taking part in the matches and travel to Germany as a fan only.
+His decision was widely hailed as unselfish and exemplary.
+Although not present at Euro 2024, Kankava was awarded the Order of Honour by a presidential decree issued on 2 July 2024.